benkyd/legolog/docs/API.md

 | DEL   | /api/auth/basket/:id  | quantity      | yes | if no id, delete whole |
 | DEL   | /api/auth/basket/     |               | yes | if no id, delete whole |

+Query endpoints do not return the full data on a brick/set, they return a subset for product listing pages

 ## Query structure

+## Query parameters

+For all endpoints that query, the following parameters are supported:

+tags: tags to include in search
+page: starting page
+pages: pages to return starting from page
+q: string to search for (fuzzy)
+brick: brick to search for (absolute)
+set: brick to search for (absolute)

 ### /api/search/

 ### /api/bricks/

 GET